MiltonGreat/Employee-Attrition-Dashboard/README.md

 - Employee age had a mild positive skew, with younger employees (under 30) exhibiting higher attrition.
 - The MonthlyIncome variable showed high skewness, with a large portion of employees having low to average income.

-#### Model Performance:

-- The RandomForest model achieved an accuracy of 91%, with precision for attrition (Yes) at 0.67, recall at 0.50, and a f1-score of 0.57.

 #### Feature Importance:

 - The most important features influencing employee attrition were JobLevel, MonthlyIncome, and JobSatisfaction.

-#### Insights from SHAP:

-- Job satisfaction and work-life balance were key drivers of employee attrition, with JobLevel and MonthlyIncome playing a significant role.

-### Conclusion

-This analysis highlights key predictors of employee attrition in the healthcare sector, providing actionable insights for HR and management teams to focus on improving employee satisfaction, work-life balance, and career development opportunities.
-By understanding these factors, healthcare institutions can better retain their workforce and reduce the costs associated with high attrition.

 ### Future Work